-Wayne State University's Department of Psychology provides a broad spectrum of undergraduate education that prepares students for graduate study in psychology or other related fields.
+Wayne State provides a broad spectrum of undergraduate education that prepares students for graduate study in psychology or other related fields.
 A major in psychology also can prepare students for medical school, business school, and law school.
 We have a dynamic, dedicated faculty with wide-ranging interests and active research programs in almost all areas of modern psychology.

 - Bachelor of Arts in Psychology

 - Bachelor of Science in Neuroscience

 Future and current WSU students who are considering majoring or minoring in psychology should attend this meeting to learn about the major and opportunities within the field.
 It's also helpful for individuals who are considering pursuing psychology as a second career and/or graduate studies.
 Meetings will cover psychology major requirements, information about graduate school, research experience, volunteer experience, the GRE, career resources, tips for success and much more.
 Attendance at one of the meetings is mandatory for all psychology majors.
 Students are encouraged to attend as soon as possible.

 Through the Honors College students engage in independent research and participate in hands-on psychological research projects with faculty and graduate students.
 Small honors classes promote active interaction among students and faculty.
 One of the major advantages of the honors program to students oriented toward graduate school is that students will receive the kind of personal attention and professional training that will maximize their chances of getting into graduate school and performing well once there.
 Satisfactory completion of the psychology honors curriculum will lead to a degree "With Honors in Psychology" inscribed on the diploma and on the transcript.

 - Must establish and maintain a cumulative 3.3 overall GPA and a 3.5 cumulative GPA within the psychology major

 - A minimum of 18 honors credits comprised of the following:

 - PSY 4991 Honors Directed Study